Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 Now, taking $\xi_\alpha(t)$ to be the solution of the appropriate equation in the statement of the theorem, plugging in the definition of fairness process for the seventh term on the right-hand side of \eqref{eq:scaled_decomposition}, for any $\varpi$ we have an $N_\varpi$ such that $n>N_\varpi$ implies

 We can bound the second term on the right-hand side of~\eqref{eq:scaled_difference_decomp} as

 To bound the third term on the right-hand side of \eqref{eq:scaled_difference_decomp},

-Plugging these bounds in \eqref{eq:scaled_difference_decomp}, using Gronwall's inequality, and choosing $\epsilon$ and $\varpi$ appropriately, our result follows. \end{proof}

-Now, we prove the interchangeability of many-server limit and limit as $t\to\infty$.
+Plugging these bounds in \eqref{eq:scaled_difference_decomp}, using Gr\"onwall's inequality, and choosing $\epsilon$ and $\varpi$ appropriately, our result follows. \end{proof} \endproof Now, we prove the interchangeability of many-server limit and limit as $t\to\infty$.
 To do so, we need the following uniform integrability result. \begin{lemma} For any $1/2\leq \alpha \leq 1$, the stationary scaled system lengths $\{\hat{X}^n(\infty)\}_{n\in \NN}$ are uniformly integrable and hence tight. \end{lemma} \begin{proof} For any $n\in \NN$, we decompose the scaled system length process into its negative and positive parts as